Academic Information

 For more information please contact:

-Financial Aid Director Traci Stensland, tstensland@whitworth.edu
+Associate Vice President for Student Financial Services: Traci Stensland, tstensland@whitworth.edu

 Student Right-To-Know Information